Multi-Graph Fusion Networks for Urban Region Embedding: Methodology

 \subsubsection{Spatial Structure Distance on Mobility Graph}

 Data with similar mean and variance may have higher similarity.
-Specifically, for mobility graphs, we assume that the weights on its edges are sampled from a Gaussian distribution, and calculate its mean and variance:
+Specifically, for a mobility graph $G$, we assume that the weight $w$ of edge $e = (u, v, w)$ is sampled from a Gaussian distribution, and calculate its mean $ \mu_{G}$ and variance $\sigma_{G}$:

 Then, the mean distance and variance distance between the mobility graph $G_{a}$ and $G_{b}$ are expressed as: